HAProxy Enterprise Documentation 1.8r2

-The POST action must be to post on the same URL.
+POST action must be able to post on the same URL.

-The POST is done on the form backend and handled by HAProxy, which extracts the information and pass it on to the SSO agent.
+POST is done on the form backend and handled by HAProxy, which extracts the information and passes it on to the SSO agent.

 Add SSO ability to an application

 After you set up SSO, use the following procedure to add more applications:

 Add a new domain:

 To add an application if you use Kerberos with an Active Directory:

 so.ini, add the application section and attach it to the correct domain.